How to get medicinal cannabis

 Find out if you're eligible for medical cannabisTake the Eligibilty Quiz

-Access medical cannabis in Australia
+Access medical cannabis in Australia - the TGA's requirements

-All medicinal cannabis products in Australia, bar one, nabiximols, are currently classified as unapproved products are not available as registered prescription medicines.
+All medicinal cannabis products in Australia, bar one, nabiximols, are currently classified as unapproved products and are not available as registered prescription medicines.
 For a product to be approved and listed on the Australian Registry of Therapeutic Goods (ARTG) a company must submit clinical research which shows their product has proven therapeutic benefit for a specific condition.
 This is a lengthy process that can take years.

-Despite medicinal cannabis not being listed on the ARTG, there are several ways that patients can still access medicinal cannabis even though it is an approved product in Australia.
+Despite medicinal cannabis not being listed on the ARTG, there are several ways that patients can still access medicinal cannabis even though it is an unapproved product in Australia.
 This site will focus on the following three access pathways:

 Before you consider medicinal cannabis as a treatment in Australia, you should be aware of the following: